mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/initialize-pfm-option.md

 ---
 title: "InitializePFMOption enum      | QSYS API Reference Guide"
 description: "Specifies constants that define the record values used to initialize a physical file member. "
-last_modified_at: 2024-07-09T17:00:49Z
+last_modified_at: 2024-07-29T23:19:52Z
+sitemap: false
 ---

 Specifies constants that define the record values used to initialize a physical file member.